Love, Like Ghosts (Mojo Mysteries series book 1) is available for purchase from the usual vendors

 At age eleven, Adrian Broussard accidentally used his mind to open a portal to another dimension.
 Now, ten years later, he’s successfully harnessed his strong psychokinetic abilities.
 In the process, he’s learned the lessons which have become the guiding principles of his life.
 Absolute truth.
 Absolute control.
 Always.

-Sticking to his personal code of ethics has never been a problem, until two chance meetings—one with a hundred-year-old ghost, one with a handsome, very-much-alive man—turn his orderly existence upside down.
+Sticking to his personal code of ethics has never been a problem, until two chance meetings—one with a hundred-year-old ghost, one with a handsome, living man—turn his orderly existence upside down.

 Having grown up in a family of paranormal investigators, Adrian is intrigued by the spirit of Lyndon Groome and determined to solve the mystery of his death.
 Greg Woodhall, however, affects Adrian in unpredictable ways.
-Not only does his every touch challenge Adrian’s hard-won control over his abilities, his company quickly becomes a light in Adrian’s lonely life.
+His touch challenges Adrian’s hard-won control over his abilities, and his company becomes a light in Adrian’s lonely life.

 As the mystery surrounding Lyndon’s death turns sinister, Adrian’s relationship with Greg deepens into something serious.
 Something Adrian wants to keep.
-But intimacy isn’t as easy as honesty, and when the heart’s involved, the line between right and wrong can blur.
+But intimacy isn’t as easy as honesty, and when the heart’s involved, the line between right and wrong becomes as vague as a ghost.

 Adrian Broussard expected to encounter the ghost of Lyndon Groome at some point.
 He just never expected it to happen his first afternoon at the castle.
 In broad daylight.